Confidence-Maduakolam/Global-Superstore/README.md

 The most valuable customers as shown in the image are:

-- Tamara Chand, who has generated a total profit of 8.4K, product purchased is Camon image class 2200 Advanced copier.
+- Tamara Chand, who has generated a total profit of 8.4K, product purchased is Canon image class 2200 Advanced copier.

-- Raymond Buch, who has generated a total profit of 6.7KP,product purchased is Camon image class 2200 Advanced copier.
+- Raymond Buch, who has generated a total profit of 6.7KP,product purchased is Canon image class 2200 Advanced copier.

 ### SQL ANALYSIS